NoaWo/Flow-Free-Solver/README.md

 ## Flow Free Game
 Flow Free is a simple puzzle game.

-Each puzzle is a grid contains 2 dots of each color.
+Each puzzle is a grid that contains 2 dots of each color.
 There are puzzles in a variety of sizes.

 <p float="center" align="center">
   <img align="center" src="https://github.com/NoaWo/Flow-Game-Solver/assets/135462814/c8ef63da-df6e-4b32-b1f7-4325027b9fc1" width="252" />